-These are the sleeper hit at The Meatball Shop and the star in our Chicken Parm Slider.
-Guests are always surprised by the moistness and rich taste of these balls.
+These easy ground chicken meatballs are the sleeper hit at The Meatball Shop and the star in our Chicken Parm Slider.
+Guests are always surprised by the moistness and rich taste of them.
 The secret is ground thigh meat.
 Chicken thighs are packed with flavor and are a better choice than the usual dry breast meat.
 You can substitute ground turkey if you can’t find ground chicken.–Daniel Holzman and Michael Chernow

-Subtly but surely flavored, these chicken meatballs need little, if anything, in terms of embellishment.
+Subtly but surely flavored, these baked chicken meatballs need little, if anything, in terms of embellishment.
 Of course, if you want to serve them as sliders you’ll need, at minimum, a bun.
-Maybe a touch of simple marinara.
+Maybe a touch of spicy marinara sauce.
 Cheese, if you please.
 But back to that bun.
 It’s the foundation of the sandwich, so it needs to be both pillowy yet sturdy, effusively flavorful on its own without overwhelming the meatball, and able to be made into wee buns that are just dainty enough for these wee sliders.
 We’ve got just the beautiful burger bun for you.

 - 2 tablespoons olive oil

 - 2 pounds ground chicken preferably thigh meat

 - 1/2 cup chopped flat-leaf parsley leaves

 - 1 teaspoon ground fennel preferably freshly ground from fennel seeds

 - Preheat the oven to 450°F (232°C).
 Drizzle the olive oil into a 9-by-13-inch baking dish and use your hands to evenly coat the entire surface.

 - Combine the chicken, eggs, bread crumbs, parsley, wine, salt, fennel, and pepper in a large bowl and mix by hand until thoroughly incorporated.
 The mixture may seem quite moist; this is okay.